d12/crux-app-docs/docs/documentation-for-gym-staff/getting-your-gym-started-with-crux.md

 To add some climbs, click the "Climbs" tab on your gym page and then click the blue "Add climb" button in the center.
 From here, follow the instructions.

-If you have a spray wall, and also want to encourage climbs set on your usual climbing walls, we recommend setting at least one spray climb and one regular wall climb.
+If you have a spray wall and also want to encourage climbs set on your usual climbing walls, we recommend setting at least one spray climb and one regular wall climb.

 ## Pinning your spray wall photo